 Procedure

-Crude protein was determined by the method of AOAC (2000).
 An empty platinum crucible was washed, dried, and the weight was noted.
 Approximately 1- 2g of the ash content was determined by weighing approximately 1-2g of the sample into a pre-dried platinum crucible.
 The crucible and sample were placed in a muffle furnace at 550°C for 3 hours.
 After cooling in a desiccator, the weight was noted.

 The percentage ash content was determined as = (W3 - W1)(W2 - W1)x 100